ZenGo-X/multi-party-ecdsa/README.md

 **Setup**
 1) We use shared state machine architecture (see [white city](https://github.com/KZen-networks/white-city)).
 The parameters `parties` and `threshold` can be configured by changing the file: `param`. a keygen will run with `parties` parties and signing will run with any subset of `threshold + 1` parties. `param` file should be located in the same path of the client softwares.
 2) Install [Rust](https://www.rust-lang.org/en-US/install.html),[Nightly Rust](https://doc.rust-lang.org/1.5.0/book/nightly-rust.html).
 Run `cargo build --release`
 2) Run the shared state machine: `./sm_manager`.
 Currently configured to be in `127.0.0.1:8001`, this can be changed in `Rocket.toml` file.
+The `Rocket.toml` file should be in the same folder you run `sm_manager` from.

 **KeyGen**